Andries van Dam: Achievements

 Originally appointed as a professor of applied mathematics, van Dam helped to found the computer science program at Brown as a joint project between the departments of applied mathematics and engineering.
 When the program was promoted to a full department, van Dam served as its first chair, from 1979 to 1985.
 In 1995 van Dam was appointed Thomas J. Watson, Jr. University Professor of Technology and Education as well as professor of computer science.

-At the University of Pennsylvania in 1966, he became the second person to receive a PhD in Computer Science.
+At the University of Pennsylvania in 1966, he became one of the first people to receive a PhD in Computer Science.

 Van Dam is perhaps most known as the co-designer, along with Ted Nelson, of the first hypertext system, HES, in the late 1960s.
 With it and its immediate successor, FRESS, he was an early proponent of the use of hypertext in the humanities and in pedagogy.
 The term hypertext was coined by Ted Nelson, who was working with him at the time.
 Van Dam's continued interest in hypertext was crucial to the development of modern markup and browsing technology, and several of his students were instrumental in the origin of XML, XSLT, and related Web standards.

 He is also known for co-authoring Computer Graphics: Principles and Practice with J.D.
 Foley, S.K.
 Feiner, and J.F.
 Hughes.
 This popular textbook in computer graphics and is often called the "Bible" of computer graphics.

 In 1967, van Dam co-founded ACM SICGRAPH, the precursor of today's ACM SIGGRAPH.

 In 1983 he was one of the founders of IRIS, which developed a hypertext scholar's workstation.
 In 1984, he received the IEEE Centennial Medal.

 Van Dam teaches an Introduction to Computer Graphics course, as well as one first-year course every fall.
 He is also serving on the technical board of Microsoft Research, as chairman of the Rhode Island Governor's Science and Technology Advisory Council (STAC), and as chairman of the IEEE James H. Mulligan, Jr. Education Medal committee.
 In 1994 he was inducted as a Fellow of the Association for Computing Machinery, and a chaired professorship was recently endowed in his honor at Brown University.
 In 2019, he was awarded the inaugural ACM SIGGRAPH Distinguished Educator Award.

 When the Brown Center for Information Technology was built, van Dam demanded it include showers and a Chinese restaurant.
 The showers were built.

-The character of Andy in the film Toy Story is named after van Dam.
-The filmmakers, many of whom had van Dam as a professor, wanted to pay tribute to his pioneering work in computer graphics.
-This story is told during admissions tours at Brown University and has made it into the IMDb trivia for Toy Story.
-Computer Graphics: Principles and Practice appears on Andy's bookshelf in the film.
+In Toy Story, Computer Graphics: Principles and Practice appears on Andy's bookshelf in the film as a tribute to van Dam.